 •Support release time (course buy-outs) from teaching during the academic year.

-•Provide support for any pre-doctoral or doctoral research (including dissertation research) with the exception of the Behavioral Economics Small Grants.
+•Provide support for any pre-doctoral or doctoral research (including dissertation research) with the exception of the Behavioral Economics Small Grants and special small grant competitions targeted at emerging scholars.

 •Pay tuition remission for graduate or undergraduate students.